markfink/markfink-site/_posts/2018-11-17-esp32-idf-ota-update.md

 ![Screenshot set 2 OTA partitions](/media/esp_ota_update/screenshot-partition-table.png)

-I should mention that with the available partition settings in "make menuconfig" there is also a NVS (none volatile storage) partition in place.
-This is basically a key-value store that you use for data that you want to survive a reset or even an OTA update.
+I should also mention that with the available default partition settings in "make menuconfig" there is also a NVS (none volatile storage) partition put in place on the device.
+The NVS partition is intended to be used as a key-value store for data that you want to survive a reset or even an OTA update.

 This is as far as I go concerning partitions.
 There is a wealth of features waiting for being discovered like for example encrypted partitions etc. Please consult the excellent documentation.

 # Many degrees of freedom to download the firmware

-I did quite a bit of research and I like this variant best
+Naturally there exists a multitude of ways to provide the firmware binaries to update your esp32 project (even if you are focused on AWS).
+I did quite a bit of research and I like this variant best:

 * create a Amazon *S3 bucket* to store your firmware releases
 * upload the firmware binary to the S3 bucket